The Jacobson--Morozov theorem and complete reducibility of Lie subalgebras: Preliminaries

 \begin{proof} The values of $\opH^1(G_1,V)$ where $G$ is of type $A_1$ are well-known and can be found, for example in \cite[Prop.~2.2]{SteSL2}.
 The statement in the cases where $G$ is of type $A_2$ or $B_2$, or type $G_2$ when $p\geq 7$ is immediate from, respectively, \cite{Yeh82} (see \cite[Prop.~2.3]{SteSL3}), \cite[Table~2]{Ye90} and \cite[Table~2]{LY93}.

 Consider the remaining cases.
 A list of all non-trivial restricted modules of dimension at most $64$ is available from \cite{Lub01}.
 We then use the $G_1$-linkage principle to remove any modules $L(\lambda)$ such that $\lambda$ is not $G_1$-linked to $\mu = 0$.
+Explicitly, one may calculate $w\cdot 0$ for any $w\in W$ (a finite list) and add an appopriate (uniquely defined) element of $pX(T)$ to produce a collection of $p$-restricted weights in $X_1(T)$; since we assume $\opH^1(G_1,V)\neq 0$ we know that $\lambda$ is one in this collection.
 Furthermore, we remove any modules $L(\lambda)$ such that $\lambda$ is in the lowest alcove, since $\opH^1(G_1,L(\lambda)) = 0$ by Lemma \ref{lowalcove}.
 This reduces the list of possibilities considerably.
 For any cases still remaining, we appeal to \cite[Thm.~3A]{BNP04-Frob} (case $r=1$), recalling $H^0(\lambda):= \Ind^G_B(\lambda)$.
 This implies that

 Let us take $G = A_3$ and explicitly give the details.
 Using \cite[6.7]{Lub01}, we see that the following is a complete list of the high weights of all non-trivial restricted modules $V = L(\lambda)$ such that $\dim V \leq 64$ (up to taking duals): $(1,0,0)$, $(0,1,0)$, $(2,0,0)$, $(1,0,1)$, $(1,1,0)$, $(0,2,0)$, $(3,0,0)$, $(2,0,1)$, $(1,1,1)$, $(0,3,0)$, $(4,0,0)$, $(5,0,0)$, $(1,2,0)$ and when $p=5$ the weight $(3,1,0)$.
 A weight $\lambda = (a,b,c)$ is in $\bar{C}_{\Z}$ if and only if $a + b + c \leq p - 3$.
 So if $p \geq 11$, all weights are in $\bar{C}_{\Z}$, if $p=7$ only $(5,0,0)$ is not in $\bar{C}_{\Z}$ and if $p=5$ the first six weights in the list are in $\bar{C}_{\Z}$.